ErpNetDocs/tech/advanced/calculated-attributes/examples/calculate-standartpriceperlot.md

 - 30: Multiply the value of EXP:40 and EXP:45.
 - 40: Divide the **StandardPricePerHourValue** by 60.00 to get the **StandardPrice** per minute.
 - 45: Cast EXP:50 to decimal.
-- 50: Add the values of **RunTimeMinutes** to EXP:60 => EXP:70 to get the full execution time of the operation.
+- 50: Add the **RunTimeMinutes** values to EXP:60 => EXP:70 to get full execution time of the operation.